 Big dogs are hard to place, and Ms. Jung couldn’t let the Jindos run free in a house with dozens of tiny dogs.
 Pandora and the other Jindos had to live outside.
 In spite of the publicity that surrounded the shelter crisis, years went by and they were still in dilapidated dog houses.
 They moved twice, first to another shelter in Asan at the end of 2008 and then back to Daejeon, where they were reunited with Ms. Jung in 2010.

 Around 2010, two US residents expressed interest in adopting Pandora.
 We reached out to an experienced Jindo rescuer in the US, who provided advice and screened applications for us.
 She advised us that one applicant was unsuitable, so the volunteer group went with the second applicant, a woman in Los Angeles who’d just lost her beloved Jindo to bloat (aka gastric torsion or a twisted stomach).
 But before the adoption could proceed, the LA adopter decided to rescue a dog from her local pound instead.
-No one blamed her, and I don’t blame her either—but it was bad news for Pandora.
+No one blamed her, and I don’t blame her either — but this turn of events was bad news for Pandora.

 A happy future?